OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `modifiedBy`

-A link to the user which last modified the resource (*Note: Users are not currently defiend*)
+A link to the user which last modified the resource (*Note: Users are currently defined only in v1.0.0+*)

-### Storing data in meta
+### Storing data in /meta

 OADA expects clouds and clients to store data in the `/meta` document only when that information can not be stored within the resource itself.
-For example, the resource type is not JSON and so not be easily extended, or the formats schema is violated if an extra key is present.
+For example, you might choose to store information in /meta if the resource type is not JSON-based and therefore not be easily extended, or the format's schema is violated if an extra key is present.

 ### Example `/meta/{resourceId}` Document

-The following is an example `/meta` document:
+The following is an example `/meta` document ("the_meaning_of_everything" is a custom key stored in the meta document):

 ```json
 {